California Highway Patrol: Patrol cars

 The Department of General Services is responsible for selecting a vehicle based on price, performance and payload capacity for the CHP.
 The bid specifications require a pursuit-rated, rear-wheel drive or all-wheel drive that can carry at least 1,500 pounds, the approximate weight of four officers, their equipment, and the police vehicle equipment.

-As of July 2013, CHP had not purchased patrol vehicles since January 2011 and their fleet was rapidly aging.
-On average, CHP patrol vehicles are driven 33,000 miles per year.
-Half of their 2,153-vehicle fleet had over 100,000 miles as of June 2013.
-After 100,000 miles, the warranty on CHP vehicles expires, forcing CHP to pay for maintenance costs.
-In July 2013, the CHP was authorized to purchase up to 751 new vehicles to begin replacing its aging fleet, starting with cars that have the highest mileage.

-Through a public, competitive bidding process, the Ford Police Interceptor Utility Vehicle (Explorer) was selected as the new enforcement vehicle for the CHP in 2013.
-The Ford Police Interceptor Utility Vehicle is All Wheel Drive and powered by a V6, 3.7 Liter engine.
-It is a Flex Fuel vehicle that can use gasoline or E85 and gets 16 mpg city and 21 mpg highway.

-Several Dodge Charger Police Packages were also purchased for testing.

 The Ford Crown Victoria Police Interceptor averaged 14 mpg city and 21 mpg highway.
 The new Ford Police Interceptor Utility Vehicle costs $26,578, which includes a 5-year, 100,000-mile warranty.
 The department was paying $24,043 for the Ford Crown Victoria Police Interceptors and recently spent hundreds of thousands of dollars per month to maintain all vehicles no longer covered by warranty.
 Several vehicles were allocated to public affairs officers and are used for recruiting purposes.
 An example of these vehicles can be seen at the California State Fair and other venues.
-The last Crown Victorias were retired in September 2020.
-CHP also uses Chevrolet Silverados, Dodge Rams (for commercial vehicle enforcement), Ford Expeditions, and Dodge Durangos for their divisions that experience snow frequently or have certain terrain that is inaccessible to sedan-based patrol cars.
+The last Crown Victoria's were retired in September 2020.

+CHP also uses the Ford F-250, RAM 2500, and Chevrolet Silverado 1500 (still in testing) for commercial vehicle enforcement.

-In July 2016, it was announced that the CHP would be taking delivery of 516 2016 Dodge Chargers.
-These cars are hoped to be more reliable than the Ford Police Interceptor Utility Vehicle, which have been plagued with various recalls and breakdowns, most notably, transmission failures.
+In July 2016, it was announced that the CHP would be taking delivery of 516 2016 Dodge Charger Pursuits equipped with the 3.6L Pentastar V6 in RWD configuration.
+These cars were hoped to be more reliable than the Ford Police Interceptor Utility, which have been plagued with various recalls and breakdowns, the most notable breakdowns being transmission and PTU (transfer case) failures.

-In 2017, it was announced that the CHP were going to start using Chevrolet Tahoe Police Patrol Vehicles (PPV) for rural and resident posts.
-This is because of their ability to carry a larger "basic load" of normal issue equipment, equipment that may be only in a few cars, and / or not carried by patrol cars at all, in a more urban setting.
+In 2017, it was announced that the CHP were going to start using Chevrolet Tahoe Police Pursuit Vehicles (PPV) for rural and resident posts, along with areas that see snowfall in the winter months.
+This is because of their ability to carry a larger "basic load" of normal issue equipment, equipment that may be only in a few cars, and/or not carried in patrol cars at all, in a more urban setting, along with the selectable 4 wheel drive system to allow better performance in the snow.

+In 2022, CHP began rolling out an all wheel drive version of the 2020 Charger Pursuit.
+These, like their predecessor, are powered by the naturally aspirated 3.6L Pentastar V6 Pentastar engine, making 292bhp and 260lb/ft of torque.
+In 2025, CHP Fleet Operations rolled a limited number of 2020 Charger Pursuit in 5.7L Hemi V8 in a rear-wheel drive configuration, making 370bhp and 395lb/ft of torque, outfitted with license plate readers (LPRs), to deplete the remaining stock of Chargers.

+As of 2023 the California Highway Patrol has officially rolled out its 299 2020 Ford Police Interceptor Utility after a 3-year hold due to an issue involving the RF interference from the headlights to the department's VHF-Lowband radios.
+These vehicles are powered by the naturally aspirated flex fuel 3.3 liter V6, making 285bhp and 260lb/ft of torque.